wri/ulu_pixelwise_tasks/README.md

 [YAML Config](https://github.com/wri/ulu_pixelwise_tasks/tree/master/products) files are used to configure the product and control the arguments passed to the `dl_jobs`.

 Here is an example walk through for [test_prod](https://github.com/wri/ulu_pixelwise_tasks/blob/master/products/test_prod.yaml).
 Note I've included `--dev f` so that the jobs run on the DLPlatform.
-This is required because my `dl_jobs.config.yaml` file has `dev=True`.
+This is required because my `dl_jobs.config.yaml` file has `is_dev: True`.

 1. You can create the product, add bands to the product and upload the model by running this: